Can I Qualify for Disability Benefits with a Digestive Disorder?

 If you cannot meet the often very precise and rigorous requirements contained in the Listing, you may still be able to qualify with a medical-vocational allowance.
 You will be given an RFC (Residual Functional Capacity) test, which will score your ability to perform basic mental and physical tasks.
 Depending on your score (which considers other factors like your age, education level, and work skills), you may be approved by the SSA.

-Qualifying for monthly benefits is a challenge, but a disability lawyer can help increase your chances of succeeding.
-To schedule your free and confidential legal consultation, call the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online today.
+Qualifying for monthly benefits is a challenge, but a Philadelphia disability benefits lawyer can help increase your chances of succeeding.
+To schedule your free and confidential legal consultation, call the law offices of Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online today.